Artemis2028/gridfix-legal/PRIVACY.md

-# GridFix Privacy Policy
+# MGRS GPS Privacy Policy

-**Effective date:** August 25, 2026
+**Effective date:** August 27, 2026

-GridFix ("the app") is an MGRS land-navigation and map-plotting app for Android, published by the GridFix developer ("we", "us").
+MGRS GPS ("the app," formerly GridFix) is an MGRS land-navigation and map-plotting app for Android, published by an independent developer ("we", "us").
 This policy explains what information the app handles and what leaves your device.
 The short version: **your data stays on your phone.
 We run no servers, require no account, and collect nothing.**

 ## Information the app does NOT collect